actions-workshop/actions-workshop/docs/302-triggers-and-events.md

       - run: echo "Deploying after build and test!"
 ```

-This should be a typical workflow where code is built and tested on push or PR, and then deployed only after successful completion.
+This is a typical workflow where code is built and tested on push or PR, and then deployed only after successful completion.
+Typically this would be triggered on push or pull request, but for the sake of the lab we will use `workflow_dispatch` to manually trigger it.

-Execute this by manually triggering the `Build and Test` workflow using the `workflow_dispatch` button in the Actions tab.
-Monitor that the job completes, then see that the `Deploy` workflow runs automatically after.
+Go to the Actions tab in the repo, navigate to `Chaining - Build and Test`, and execute this by manually triggering this with the `Run workflow` button in the Actions tab.
+Monitor that the job completes, then see that the `Chaining - Deploy` workflow runs automatically after.

 ### 3 - External Trigger with repository_dispatch